zainytech/wegoFoods/README.md

 - *Search Input*: Allows users to filter food items based on the search query.
 - *Navbar*: Enables users to select different categories to filter food items.
 - *Food Cards*: Show food details including the hotel name, image, stars, and time.
+- *Spinner*: To show a loading spiner while the data is being fetched.

 ## Technology Stack